-Our pro forma net tangible book value as of December 31, 2005 was \$ million, or approximately \$ per share.
+Our pro forma net tangible book value as of March 31, 2006, after the offering, was \$86.7 million, or approximately \$2.82 per share.
 Net tangible book value per share represents the amount of stockholders' equity, divided by shares of common stock outstanding after giving effect to the conversion of all outstanding shares of preferred stock into shares of common stock upon completion of this offering.

 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of common stock immediately after completion of this offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share and after deducting the underwriting discounts and commissions and estimated offering expenses, our net tangible book value as of December 31, 2005 would have been \$ million or \$ per share.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in the offering, as illustrated in the following table:
+After giving effect to our sale of 6.5 million shares of common stock in this offering at an assumed initial public offering price of \$10.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses, our net tangible book value as of December 31, 2005 would have been \$86.7 million or \$2.82 per share.
+This represents an immediate increase in net tangible book value of \$1.69 per share to existing stockholders and an immediate dilution in net tangible book value of \$7.18 per share to purchasers of common stock in the offering, as illustrated in the following table:

-Assumed initial public offering price per share \$ Historical net tangible book value per share \$ (0.46) Increase attributable to the conversion of the convertible preferred stock 1.71 Pro forma net tangible book value per share before this offering 1.25 Increase per share attributable to new investors Pro forma net tangible book value per share after the offering Dilution per share to new investors \$
+Assumed initial public offering price per share \$ 10.00 Historical net tangible book value per share \$ (.70) Increase attributable to the conversion of the convertible preferred stock 1.83 Pro forma net tangible book value per share before this offering 1.13 Increase per share attributable to new investors 1.69 Pro forma net tangible book value per share after the offering 2.82 Dilution per share to new investors \$ 7.18

-If the underwriters exercise their option to purchase additional shares of our common stock in full in this offering, the pro forma net tangible book value per share after the offering would be \$ per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$ per share and the dilution to new investors purchasing shares in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full in this offering, the pro forma net tangible book value per share after the offering would be \$3.02 per share, the increase in pro forma net tangible book value per share to existing stockholders would be \$0.20 per share and the dilution to new investors purchasing shares in this offering would be \$6.98 per share.

-The following table presents on a pro forma basis as of December 31, 2005, after giving effect to the conversion of all outstanding shares of preferred stock into common stock upon completion of this offering, the differences between the existing stockholders and the purchasers of shares in the offering with respect to the number of shares purchased from us, the total consideration paid and the average price paid per share:
+The following table presents on a pro forma basis as of March 31, 2006, after giving effect to the conversion of all outstanding shares of preferred stock into common stock upon completion of this offering, the differences between the existing stockholders and the purchasers of shares in the offering with respect to the number of shares purchased from us, the total consideration paid and the average price paid per share:

-Total Co

-Shares Pu Shares Purchased (in thousands, except per share data)

-Number Percent Amount Percent Share

-Existing stockholders 23,971,651 % \$ % \$

-New stockholders

-Totals 100.0% 100.0%
+Total Consideration on Shares Pure chased (in thousands, exc per share data) • Average Price Per Number Percent Amount Percent Share Existing stockholders 24,196,118 78.7% \$ 36,809,000 36.0% \$ 1.52 New stockholders 6,532,107 21.3 65,321,070 64.0 \$ 10.00 Totals 30,728,225 100.0% \$ 102,130,070 100.0% \$ 3.32

-As of December 31, 2005, there were options outstanding to purchase a total of 1,079,480 shares of common stock at a weighted average exercise price of \$1.40 per share.
-In addition, as of December 31, 2005 there were warrants outstanding to purchase 94,828 shares of preferred stock at a weighted average exercise price of \$2.90 per share.
+As of March 31, 2006, there were options outstanding to purchase a total of 1,154,059 shares of common stock at a weighted average exercise price of \$2.86 per share.
+In addition, as of March 31, 2006 there were warrants outstanding to purchase 94,828 shares of preferred stock at a weighted average exercise price of \$2.90 per share.
 To the extent outstanding options or warrants are exercised, there will be further dilution to new investors.
-For a description of our equity plans, please see "Management - Employee Benefit Plans" andNote 8 of Notes to the Financial Statements.
+For a description of our equity plans, please see "Management - Employee Benefit Plans" and Note 8 of Notes to the Financial Statements.